Call us on 0292 010 3173 or email us at firstname.lastname@example.org

 How does video call counselling work?

-Once you have booked your initial session online or via contacting the bookings team your therapist will contact you to provide details of how to begin the video call.
+Once you have booked your initial session online or via contacting the bookings team your therapist will contact you to provide further details.
 If Zoom is used you will need to download the app although you do not have to create an account.
 You will be provided with a link which when clicked will start Zoom and you click ‘join meeting’ to start the video call.
 If you haven’t downloaded Zoom already the link will prompt you to do so when you ‘join meeting’.

 Before your first session you may want to ensure you are alone and won’t be disturbed.
 It is also a good idea to make yourself comfortable and check you have good internet connection before you start.